 Data and statistics

 Cancer is the uncontrolled growth and spread of cells that arises from a change in one single cell.
-The change may be started by external agents and inherited genetic factors and can affect almost any part of the body.
+The change may be started by external agents and/or inherited genetic factors and can affect almost any part of the body.
 The transformation from a normal cell into a tumour cell is a multistage process where growths often invade surrounding tissue and can metastasize to distant sites.
-These changes result from the interaction between a person's genetic factors and any of three categories of external agents:
+These changes result from the interaction between a person’s genetic factors and any of 3 categories of external agents:

 - physical carcinogens, such as ultraviolet and ionizing radiation or asbestos;

 - chemical carcinogens, such as vinyl chloride, or betnapthylamine (both rated by the International Agency for Research into Cancer as carcinogenic), components of tobacco smoke, aflatoxin (a food contaminant) and arsenic (a drinking-water contaminant); and

 - biological carcinogens, such as infections from certain viruses, bacteria or parasites.